 On March 30, 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting," which amends the current stock compensation guidance.
-The amendments simplify the accounting for the taxes related to stock based compensation, including adjustments to how excess tax benefits and a company's payments for tax withholdings should be classified.
+The amendments simplify the accounting for the taxes related to stock-based compensation, including adjustments to how excess tax benefits and a company's payments for tax withholdings should be classified.
 The standard is effective for fiscal periods beginning after December 15, 2016, with early adoption permitted.
-We elected to early adopt ASU 2016-09 which resulted in decrease to tax expense of approximately \$3,000 for the quarter ended April 1, 2016.
+We elected to early adopt ASU 2016-09 on a prospective basis, which did not have a material impact for the quarter ended July 1, 2016.